wp-plugins/simple-fields/readme.txt

 == Changelog ==

+= 0.3.3 =
+- Use jquery-ui version 1.7.3 instead of 1.8.1, since that's the version otherwise used by WordPress.
+- If FORCE_SSL_ADMIN is set to true, jquery-ui-stuff is loaded from Google through HTTPS instead of plain HTTP.
+Please let me know if this solves the problems some of you had.
+- removed post_id from media select querystring. should make it not add the selected image to the gallery/attach it to the post
+- media browser: filter and search now works
+- media browser: finally managed to change the name of the "insert into post"-button.
+Code gracefully stolen/inspired by the Attachments-plugin (http://wordpress.org/extend/plugins/attachments/)
+- uses nonce when saving. should fix a couple of bugs, for example post connector being reseted
+- if multiple file fields where in a single group, clearing one file would clear them all
+- Hopefully fixed some more stuff that I can't remember. ..and probably broke some stuff too.
+Make a backup before installing, people!
+And let me know of any bugs you find!

 = 0.3.2 =
 - Fixed a problem with checkboxes and multiple fields (as reported here: http://eskapism.se/code-playground/simple-fields/comment-page-1/#comment-73892).
 I hope.
 Please make sure you make a backup of your database before upgrading.
 Things may go boom!